This post may contain affiliate links. Please read our disclosure policy.

 To refresh it the next day, give it a gentle toss and add a spoonful of sour cream or mayo if needed to bring back some creaminess.

-Yes!
-You can mix up the dressing a day in advance and store it in the fridge.
+You can easily prep this cucumber and tomato salad ahead of time.
+I usually mix up the dressing a day in advance and store it in the fridge.
 Chop your veggies the morning of, and then toss everything together about 30 minutes before serving.

 Hungry for more easy, home-cooked, delicious recipes?